csoneson/iCOBRA/README.md

 significance) or a binary assignment problem (classifying the genes into differentially expressed and non-differentially expressed).

+IBRA can be used either directly from the console, or via the interactive shiny application (see the function `IBRAapp()`).

 ## Installation

-The package can be installed using devtools:
+If `devtools` is available, `IBRA` can be installed as follows:

 ```
 devtools::install_github("markrobinsonuzh/IBRA")
 ```

 ## Vignette
-The vignette can be found in the vignettes/ directory
+The vignette can be found in the vignettes/ directory.
+Further information is also available in the 'Instructions' tab of the shiny app.